 It takes about 1h15 to reach Moreton Island by ferry boat from Brisbane.

-Did you like this article about scuba diving the Tangalooma Wrecks on Moreton Island?
+Did you like this article about scuba diving at the Tangalooma Wrecks on Moreton Island?
 Add it to your Pinterest board: